jmercouris/IPSRC/README.rst

 In the above configuration, we have set the platform to be Git.
 This means that the server will obtain its IP address, encrypt it, and push it to a Git repository.
+The public key must be the client's public key.

 Your client configuration will look something like the following (for an example, please see client_configuration.ini):